angelbujalance/replication_ITI-GEN/README.md

     --device 0
 rm "$outdir"/*.png
 ```
+## Prompt Prepending to generate Figure 5: Multi-category distribution trained with “a headshot of a person” and modified with the prompt: "A whole body shot of a person".

-**2. Prepend to generate images of the whole body of a person with attributes Age and Male**
+**1. Prepend to generate images of the whole body of a person with attributes Age and Male**

 ```shell
 module purge